tom-andersson/icenet-paper/README.md

 shared machine and familiar with SLURM, you may want to wrap this command in a SLURM script.

-#### 4.3) Compute IceNet's ensemble-mean temperature scaling parameters

-- `python3 icenet/compute_ensemble_mean_temp_scaling.py`.

-### 5) Perform validation
+### 5) Produce forecasts

 - `python3 icenet/predict_heldout_data.py`.
-Uses `xarray` to save monthly predictions
+Uses `xarray` to save predictions
 over the validation and test years as (2012-2020) as NetCDFs for IceNet and the linear trend benchmark.
+IceNet's forecasts are saved in `data/forecasts/icenet/<dataloader_ID>/<architecture_ID>/`.
-For IceNet, the full forecast dataset has dimensions `(target date, y, x, lead time, seed, ice class)`, although an ensemble-mean SIP version is also computed, which only has the first four dimensions.
+For IceNet, the full forecast dataset has dimensions `(target date, y, x, lead time, ice class, seed)`, where `seed` specifies a single ensemble member or the ensemble-mean forecast.
+An ensemble-mean SIP forecast is also computed and saved as a separate, smaller file (which only has the first four dimensions).

+- Compute IceNet's ensemble-mean temperature scaling parameter for each lead time:
+`python3 icenet/compute_ensemble_mean_temp_scaling.py`.
+The new, ensemble-mean
+temperature-scaled sea ice probability (SIP) forecasts are saved to `data/forecasts/icenet/<dataloader_ID>/<architecture_ID>/icenet_sip_forecasts_tempscaled.nc`.
+These forecasts represent the final ensemble-mean IceNet model used for the paper.

+### 6) Analyse forecasts

 - `python3 icenet/analyse_heldout_predictions.py`.
 Loads the forecast data and computes
 forecast metrics, storing results in a global `pandas` DataFrame with `MultiIndex` `(model, ensemble member, lead time, target date)` and columns for each metric (binary accuracy and sea ice extent error).
-Optionally uses `dask` to avoid loading the entire forecast datasets into memory, processing chunks in parallel to significantly speed up the analysis.
-Results are saved in `results/forecast_results/` with a timestamp to avoid overwriting.
+Uses `dask` to avoid loading the entire forecast datasets into memory, processing chunks in parallel to significantly speed up the analysis.
+Results are saved as CSV files in `results/forecast_results/` with a timestamp to avoid overwriting.
+Optionally pre-load the latest CSV file to append new models or metrics to the results without needing to re-analyse existing models.

 - `python3 icenet/analyse_uncertainty.py`.
 Assesses the calibration of IceNet and
 SEAS5's SIP forecasts.
 Also determines IceNet's ice edge region and assesses its ice edge bounding ability.
-Results are saved in `results/uncertainrt_results/`.
+Results are saved in `results/uncertainty_results/`.

-### 6) Run the permute-and-predict method to explore IceNet's most important input variables
+### 7) Run the permute-and-predict method to explore IceNet's most important input variables

 - `python3 icenet/permute_and_predict.py`.
 Results are stored in
 `results/permute_and_predict_results/`.

-### 7) Generate the paper figures and tables
+### 8) Generate the paper figures and tables

 - `python3 icenet/plot_paper_figures.py`.
 Outputs to `figures/paper_figures/`.